About Us

 Keeping our members abreast of the issues facing Arlington is a top priority for the Federation.
 Each month’s meeting is devoted to topics of concern to all Arlingtonians, and guest speakers provide a communications link between members and the community.

-Our events reflect our desire to insure that citizens are well informed.
+Our events reflect our desire to insure that citizens are well-informed.
 In September, we invite candidates for elective office to join us.
-November focuses on legislative recommendations for local, state and national leaders.
-The School Board meets with us in December, the County Board in January.
-March is always Budget Month, and our State and Congressional Delegation joins us in April.
+Throughout the year, we also spend time with the County Board and County Manager and well as the school board and APS Superintendent.

 Added to our agendas are issues ranging from parks to zoning, from pedestrian safety to transportation to community safety.
 Any member organization, through its delegates, is invited to bring issues of concern to the Federation for consideration.